 Startit Centres across the country almost every day offer free courses, seminars, lectures or workshops, and they have been attended over the past year by more than 24,000 people.
 The programmes are diverse – topics vary from strictly technical to digital marketing, freelance opportunities or general technological trends.
 And the target groups are broad, from primary and secondary school pupils, via professionals from other sectors, to computer programmers and engineers.

-– That’s primarily thanks to the large number of IT professionals who are willing to share their knowhow freely and help in achieving the common goal of empowering young people and giving them the opportunity to build a career and life in their own city and country.
+– That’s primarily thanks to a large number of IT professionals who are willing to share their know-how freely and help in achieving the common goal of empowering young people and giving them the opportunity to build a career and life in their own city and country.

 We also have great support from domestic IT companies, such as Nordeus, Telekom Srbija, Quantox and many others.
 There are also donors, led by the German Office for International Cooperation – GIZ, which has supported our projects for five years already.

 More than 24,000 people passed through Startit Centres over the past year

 What types of programmes do learners receive, and to what extent are they aligned with the needs of the market?

 – The programmes are strong in three ways.
 First, we primarily cover strictly technological topics, and in that, we have programmes designed to help IT professionals become even better, while we also help those just wanting to enter this field and to re-train for it.

 We also share knowledge in complementing other “professions” with the help of IT, such as digital marketing, web design etc. We try to cover the basic changes brought to many industries by technology.
 We can see how important that is through examples from our country, which creates software that helps lawyers better manage cases, drones that help with agriculture etc.

 The third focus is entrepreneurship, which we believe is a key skill for the future, regardless of whether you opt for an entrepreneurial career or to work in some company.